mekise/speed-the-arxiv/README.md

     If needed, it checks and associates the Scirates to each article (fetching the scirates slows down the app quite a bit).
     Ajax takes care of making the search buttons and Flask talk.</p>

+<h3>A note on ML</h3>
+We tought about using machine learning to predict what you might be interested in, but we chose not to do so.
+The reason is simple, we want you to explore beyond your comfort zone.
+Reading exclusively ad-hoc papers found based on your past preferences does not incentivate creativity or change, keys in research.
+On the other hand, we want you to find something relevant to your work, without losing focus.
+There you have it, choose your set of parameters for your search, click the button, and start exploring.

 <h3>To-do</h3>
 <ul>
     <li><s>Collapsible overview of .yaml parameters to the landing page.</s></li>